 If you’re working with web designs contain overlapping sections or off-set modules, then I have some tips that helped me to reduce my layout shift:

-- Do not use padding, margins, or negative margins to shift things around on your page.
+- Do not use padding, margins, or negative margins to shift things around above the fold.
 That creates layout shifts even for basic text modules.

 - If you need something off-set, use the “Transform Translate” settings near the bottom of the Design tab (pictured below).
 This can be changed according to different devices, too!